Member Handbook

 • You must reside in a qualified setting in which NC Innovations waiver services can be delivered.

 Continuing clinical eligibility assessments take place annually and as needed due to changes in your circumstances.
-It is important for you to provide information about changes in your circumstances.
-Changes that affect 1 or more of the clinical eligibility criteria may also affect your eligibility for the NC Innovations waiver program.
+It is important to provide information about changes in your circumstances.
+Changes that affect 1 or more of the clinical eligibility criteria may also affect your eligibility for the NC Innovations waiver.
 If you do lose eligibility for the NC Innovations waiver, your eligibility will end on the last day of the month that your clinical eligibility changed.

 For additional information on clinical eligibility, contact your care manager or Member and Recipient Services at 1-877-685-2415 or dial 711 for TTY.